 How Does Real Jasper Look Like?

-Real jasper will definitely capture you by its saturated color and intriguing pattern.
+Real jasper will definitely capture you with its saturated color and intriguing pattern.
 Here is a checklist for natural jasper for you!

 - Real jasper occurs in almost any possible color (mostly red hues), except unnatural bright ones (acid purple, bright yellow, and blue).

 - Real jasper patterns are extremely different.
-They can be a series of overlapping oval shapes arranged in a circular format, brecciated, multi-coloured, banded, veined, orbicular (poppy or ocean jasper).
+They can be a series of overlapping oval shapes arranged in a circular format, brecciated, multi-colored, banded, veined, or orbicular (poppy or ocean jasper).

 - Real jasper is hard enough.
 Being made of tiny quartz grains, jasper has the same hardness (7 on the Mohs scale).

 TIP: Do you know how to determine the hardness of a rock?
 The easiest way to do so is using a Mohs scale test kit.
 These kits are great and helpful tools.
 Check out the best Mohs test kits in the article below:

 3 Best Mohs Scale Test Kits: Test Hardness of Your Gemstones

 Fake jasper is not so extensive because of the real jasper prevalence.
 However, sometimes dyed natural material like chalcedony or agate can be sold as jasper.

 Fake jasper occurs in unnatural colors like bright violet, blue, or orange.
 Fake jasper can be rarely represented by plastic; however, the hardness of plastic is far less than real jasper.
 Fake jasper can be represented by chalcedony or agate but they are semi-translucent, while real jasper is opaque.